Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The second movement, an aria for tenor, presents us with some problems because it has not survived complete; one of the two obbligato parts is missing.
 Various attempts have been made to reconstruct it and different directors have created their own solutions.
 Performances will generally utilize two violins or one violin and an oboe d ‘amore above the continuo line.
 The overall structure is, nevertheless quite clear, a simple ritornello/da capo aria.

 The declamation of the tenor melody is noteworthy.
-No real knowledge of German is required in order to receive the message of the opening words Gott ist mein Freund—-God is my friend.
+No real knowledge of German is required in order to understand the message of the opening words Gott ist mein Freund—-God is my friend.
 This simple but clear and direct statement, first heard in the surviving violin line, is repeated several times in the course of the movement.
 It is probable that the number of times it would have been heard in the complete movement was itself symbolic, but this is impossible to determine because of the incomplete transmission.

 Gott ist mein Freund